2018 California's 21st congressional district election: Results

 California elections are conducted with the use of both polls and mail-in ballots, where the latter are accepted any time so long as they are post-marked by election day.
 California's 21st is a primarily rural Congressional District, leading many to vote by mail rather than at a polling place that may be quite far away.
 Furthermore, those ballots may take days or even weeks to reach their destination in these rural areas.
 California did not certify its November 6 election results until December 14, with votes from the 21st district being received and counted through most of this period.

 Votes began being counted moments after polls closed on election day.
 The final election day vote tally represented most of the votes issued at polling locations.
 Late on election night, Valadao had a 12.6 percentage point lead with over 48,000 votes counted.
 This led the Associated Press, Politico, and other election analysts to call the race for Valadao, as the prospect of that lead being reversed seemed severely improbable.
-After all precincts reported their polling vote results, Valadao's lead shrunk to 8%, but was still seen as insurmountable with the given margins and projected remaining mail-in ballots.
+After all precincts reported their polling vote results, Valadao's lead shrank to 8%, but was still seen as insurmountable with the given margins and projected remaining mail-in ballots.

 As mail-in votes were received and counted, however, the result began to change dramatically.
 By the next Sunday, Valadao's lead was down to 2.2 percent, with 83,008 ballots counted and a number of mail-ins remaining.
 At this point, it started to become clear the race could go either way.
-On November 21, Valadao's lead shrunk to below 400 votes, with thousands left to be counted, and some analysts had retracted their calls.
+On November 21, Valadao's lead shrank to below 400 votes, with thousands left to be counted, and some analysts had retracted their calls.
 Finally, on November 26, Cox took the lead.
 For this reason, the AP retracted its call, as did NBC.
 AP received some criticism from other election analysts for delaying its retraction until Cox took the lead.
 Nate Silver of FiveThirtyEight, in particular, labeled AP's delay as an attempt to avoid retracting its call in the case that Valadao managed to hold on, despite it being clear he could end up losing well before the call.

 Cox retained his lead through the last of the ballot counting, eventually winning with a margin of 0.8 percent.
 Valadao conceded on December 6, making California's 21st Congressional District the 40th flip to the Democrats of the 2018 midterms, and the second to last election to be decided (behind the election for North Carolina's 9th Congressional District, in which widespread vote manipulation was discovered, leading to a 2019 special election).